antlr/antlr4/doc/cpp-target.md

 This example assumes your grammar contains a parser rule named `key` for which the enterKey function was generated.

-## Specialities of this ANTLR target
+## Singularities of this ANTLR target

 There are a couple of things that only the C++ ANTLR target has to deal with.
 They are described here.